-- i. a) As informed to us the company is maintaining proper records showing full particulars, including quantitative details and situation of fixed assets. - b) These fixed assets have been physically verified by the management at reasonable intervals and no material discrepancies were noticed on such verification. - c) There are no immovable properties held by the company. - ii.
+i. a) As informed to us the company is maintaining proper records showing full particulars, including quantitative details and situation of fixed assets.

+b) These fixed assets have been physically verified by the management at reasonable intervals and no material discrepancies were noticed on such verification.

+c) There are no immovable properties held by the company.

+- ii.
 As informed to us physical verification of inventory has been conducted at reasonable intervals by the management.
-There are not opening and closing inventory in the books of company. - iii. a) The company has not granted loans, secured or unsecured to companies, firms, LLPs, or other parties covered in the register maintained under section 189 of the Companies Act.
+As informed to us no material discrepancies were noticed on physical verification.
+The discrepancies noticed have been properly dealt with in the books of account.
+There are not opening and closing inventory in the books of company. - mere are not opening and closing inventory in the books of company. - iii. a) The company has not granted loans, secured or unsecured to companies, firms, LLPs, or other parties covered in the register maintained under section189 of the Companies Act.
 Hence Clause (iii) (b) & (c) of para 3 are not applicable to the company. - iv.
-As informed to us, the company has not entered into any transactions in nature of loans/ investment/guarantee/security covered under section 185 and 186 of Companies Act 2013. - v.
+We have been informed that the company has not entered into any transactions in nature of loans/ investment/guarantee/security covered under section 185 and 186 of Companies Act 2013. - v.
 According to the information and explanations given to us the company has not accepted any deposits, in terms of the directives issued by the Reserve Bank of India and the provisions of sections 73 to 76 or any other relevant provisions of the Companies Act and the rules framed there under. - vi.
 In respect of business activities of the company maintenance of cost records has not been specified by the Central Government under sub-section (I) of section 148 of the Companies Act read with rules framed thereunder. - vii. a) The company is regular in depositing undisputed statutory dues including provident fund, employees' state insurance, income-tax, goods and service tax, cess and any other statutory dues with the appropriate authorities.
-There are no outstanding statutory dues as at the last day of the financial year under audit for a period of more than six months from the date they became payable. - b) There are no dues of income tax or sales tax or service tax or duty of customs or good and service tax or cess which have not been deposited on account of any dispute.
+There are no outstanding statutory dues as at the last day of the financial year under audit for a period of more than six months from the date they became payable.

+b) There are no dues of income tax or sales tax or service tax or duty of customs or good and service tax or cess which have not been deposited on account of any dispute.